pagkly/Zed/Investopedia3/Form W-9 Request for Taxpayer Identification Number (TIN) and Certification.md

 The IRS calls this section Part I, which has to make you wonder what all those steps you just completed were.
 Here, you must provide your business's tax identification number, which will either be your individual Social Security Number if you’re a sole proprietorship, or your [employer identification number](https://www.investopedia.com/terms/e/employer-identification-number.asp) (EIN) if you're another type of business.
 Now, some sole proprietorships also have EINs, but the IRS prefers that sole proprietors use their SSNs on Form W-9.
 Again, doing so will make it easier to match any 1099s you receive with your tax return, which you will file under your SSN.

 What if your business is new and doesn't have an EIN?
 You can still fill out a W-9 form.
 The IRS says you should apply for your number and write "applied for" in the space for the TIN.
 You’ll want to get this number as quickly as possible because, until you do, you’ll be subject to backup withholding.
 You can apply for an EIN at the IRS website.
-See the instructions below for Step 8, Part II, for more on [backup withholding](https://www.investopedia.com/terms/b/backupwithholding.asp).
+See the instructions below for Step 8, Part II, for more on [[backup withholding]](https://www.investopedia.com/terms/b/backupwithholding.asp).

 ### Step 8